ibm-cloud-docs/vsrx/os-reload.md

 * **Do NOT** perform an OS reload on both servers of the Highly Available gateway at the same time.

 Performing an OS reload on both servers of the HA gateway at the same time will destroy the vSRX cluster and cause the gateway to be out of service.
-If the vSRX cluster is destroyed, you must use the **Rebuild Cluster** option (detailed below) to re-provision vSRX and recreate the HA cluster.
+If the vSRX cluster is destroyed, you must use the [Rebuild Cluster](/docs/infrastructure/vsrx?topic=vsrx-rebuilding-an-ha-cluster) option to re-provision vSRX and recreate the HA cluster.
 {: important}

-* For the Rebuild Cluster option only, the host password(s) must match the password(s) in the vSRX portal.
-In addition, the host OS must enable root SSH access to the vSRX Private IP prior to doing a rebuild cluster.

 ## Performing an OS reload
 {: #performing-an-os-reload}

-To reload the OS for a gateway server, perform the following procedure:

 To reload your OS, perform the following procedure: